Let's start with Audio Soundbites 14 and go in order from there.

 It was the assault weapons ban, if you've forgotten, the assault weapons ban, and he kept the vote open beyond the agreed to time limit.

-And of course, when you're talking about the assault weapons ban, you're talking about the second amendment, you're talking about the NRA, you're talking about a lot of Americans who were paying attention, even in the state of Washington.
+And of course, when you're talking about the assault weapons ban, you're talking about the Second Amendment, you're talking about the NRA, you're talking about a lot of Americans who were paying attention, even in the state of Washington.

 He was gone.

-That's that's there were a lot of other things, too, but that was the primary thing.
+There were a lot of other things, too, but that was the primary thing.

 And he warned them.

-He said, Don't don't do it.
+He said, don't, don't do it.

 He was coming and speaking here from actual experience.

-And uh they're they're doing it.
+And they're doing it.

-Uh their approval rating is at three percent.
+Their approval rating is at 3%.

-Uh and they couldn't believe Kerry lost.
+And they couldn't believe Kerry lost.

-Uh they were just they were beside themselves.
+They were just beside themselves.

-Uh Democrat presidential candidate Hillary Rodham Clinton on Saturday criticized President Bush for not spending enough on law enforcement and said the cops were invisible to him.
+Democrat presidential candidate Hillary Rodham Clinton on Saturday criticized President Bush for not spending enough on law enforcement and said the cops were invisible to him.

-Uh she was at a meeting of the National Association of Police Organizations, and she promised more spending on police programs, including an anti-drug initiative and bulletproof vest program.
+She was at a meeting of the National Association of Police Organizations, and she promised more spending on police programs, including an anti-drug initiative and bulletproof vest program.

-She said, uh, honestly, it's like the police officers of our country, along with your families who stand with you every single day in the dangerous and difficult work you do, you are invisible to the president.
+She said, honestly, it's like the police officers of our country, along with your families who stand with you every single day in the dangerous and difficult work you do, you are invisible to the president.

-Now she chastised what she was doing here was chastising President Bush for a 2008 budget that she said would further cut the community-oriented police services program.
+Now, she chastised what she was doing here, was chastising President Bush for a 2008 budget that she said would further cut the community-oriented police services program.

-Now, does anybody remember a hundred thousand new cops?
+Now, does anybody remember 100,000 new cops?

 This is her husband's program, which was a sham from the get-go.

-The way that the hundred thousand new cops or whatever the number was, the way this program worked was the federal government would pay for these communities to hire new police officers, and then after each year, the federal government's share of what their what they paid, the salaries of these new hires would decline, would decrease.
+The way that the 100,000 new cops, or whatever the number was, the way this program worked was the federal government would pay for these communities to hire new police officers.

 So now the program is supposed to be expired.